HaruRose/powershell-password-generator/README.md

 ## Functions:

+(Copied) Checkmarks for A-Z a-z 0-9.

 Copying generated password by just selecting the password

-Remembering settings and saving them in a .json file
+Remembering settings and saving them in a .json file in the same folder.

 Automatically generate passwords when app is loaded

 Password never ends in special character or number(for Active Directory AD)

+Checkmark for Special characters, checkmark for "Don't end with 0-9 and Special"

+Passwords do not include hard to distinguish characters(0,O,o,I,l,1,0)

+Checkmark & function for characters not to repeat or double.

+Clicked passwords turn Orange.

+Various checks for scenarios that would crash the app(different checks - only selecting Numbers 0-9 and "dont end with 0-9", length, validity etc.. these were a pain to solve)

+Function & checkmark for "Don't repeat consecutively".

+Made into an executable